Cynthia-Motaung/MovieDB/README.md

 npx serve
 Visit http://localhost:8000 in your browser

-📁 Project Structure
-text
-reel-trailers/
-├── index.html          # Main HTML file with React components
-├── styles.css          # All styling for the application
-├── images/             # Directory for static images │   └── video.png       # Application logo
-└── README.md           # Project documentation
-🔧 Configuration
+## 🔧 Configuration
 The application uses The Movie Database (TMDB) API for movie data.
 To use your own API key:

-Get a free API key from TMDB
+* Get a free API key from TMDB.

 Replace the API_KEY constant in the JavaScript code: